noisysockets/netstack/patches/README.md

 Remove once/if upstream [#10309](https://github.com/google/gvisor/pull/10309) is merged.

-## User Cookie Option
+## Conn Mark

-This patch adds the ability to set the user cookie option on a socket.
+Add support for netfilter style connmarks so that packets can be associated with connections, and vice versa.

-Remove once/if upstream [#10308](https://github.com/google/gvisor/pull/10308) is merged.
+Remove once/if upstream [#10310](https://github.com/google/gvisor/pull/10310) is merged.